-Dr. Mark Rowe offers treatments for toothaches in Duluth, Georgia.
+Dr. Ambreen Lakhani offers treatments for toothaches in Duluth, Georgia.
 Toothaches can sometimes be a symptom of other, more serious, problems.
 If you experience persistent pain, please contact Meadowbrook Family Dentistry at 770-622-5909 and schedule an appointment with our caring dentist.

 Simple toothaches can often be relieved by rinsing the mouth to clear it of debris and other matter.
 Sometimes, toothaches can be caused or aggravated by a piece of debris lodged between the teeth, which can be dislodged by flossing.
 If you have a toothache, avoid placing aspirin between your tooth and gum to relieve pain, as the dissolving aspirin can actually harm your gum tissue.

 A broken, fractured, or displaced tooth is not usually a cause for alarm as long as decisive, quick action is taken.